St. Stephen's Episcopal Church

 Also at Fairfield, the Central Virginia Food Bank's Mobile Food Pantry visits the school once a month to provide bags of food to Fairfield School families.
 They do this on the same night as the PTA meeting (2nd Tuesday of each month) and volunteers are needed to help with distribution.

-Our hosting week for CARITAS (Congregations Around Richmond Involved to Assure Shelter), takes place each Fall.
+Our hosting week for CARITAS (Congregations Around Richmond Involved to Assure Shelter), takes place each fall.
 Sign-up sheets are placed at the Outreach Table several weeks in advance.
+(Please note that this opportunity will return in 2016, after our renovation is complete.)

 We send a team of health care providers (physicians, dentists, nurses, pharmacists, etc.) to CrossOver Ministry's Cowardin Avenue clinic twice each year.
 Volunteers are also needed to assist with administrative tasks; Spanish speakers are also helpful.